 The companies' logos

-For words which already end in the letter 's', it is technically correct to add an apostrophe and an extra 's'.
+For words that already end in the letter 's', it is correct to add an apostrophe and an extra 's'.

 It's and Its:

 Be careful with these two words as they can be confusing when it comes to apostrophes.

 It's is a shortened version of it is.

 Its is a possessive pronoun and does not have an apostrophe.
 For example, the owner took his dog for its walk.

 One huge tip when using apostrophes to show possession ..... check that the apostrophe works by using a finger to cover the apostrophe and everything that comes after it.
 If the apostrophe is in the correct place then you should be left with the name of the owner.

 In 'the children's school', the apostrophe is correct because if you cover the apostrophe, you're left with the owner - children.
 If it had said 'the childrens' school' it would have been wrong because the owner would be childrens - which isn't a word!

 Also, in 'James's car' the apostrophe is correct because the owner's name is left if you cover the apostrophe - James.
 If it had been 'Jame's car' it would be wrong because the owner would be Jame - which isn't a name!